andylolz/agogo-bell/README.md

-## Agogo Bell – a searchable iPlayer subtitle database
+## Agogo Bell – a BBC media monitoring tool

-Search BBC iPlayer programmes for occurrences of a word or phrase, and provide a link to (or embed) the iPlayer programme at the timestamp where the word or phrase occurred.
+A tool to help search BBC television programmes for occurrences of a word or phrase, providing links to recent iPlayer programmes at the timestamp where the word or phrase occurred.

 ### How does it work?

-Using Phil Lewis’ excellent [get_iplayer](http://linuxcexntre.net/getiplayer), we can download and index iPlayer subtitles.
-We store approximate timestamps so we can link through to the original content (the BBC no longer permits embedding.)
+Using Phil Lewis’ excellent [get_iplayer](http://linuxcexntre.net/getiplayer), we download and index iPlayer subtitles.
+We store approximate timestamps so we can link through to the original content.

+### Live demo

+TODO: On its way!